yaswanth144/Covid19-prediction-using-deep-learning/README.md

 2.Load train and test images.

-3.Use Image data generator for normalizing,zooming e.t.c for  all images of train and test images
+3.Use Image data generator for normalizing,zooming e.t.c for  all images of train and test datasets

 4.Do data Augumentation.